stap(1) — Linux manual page

 This option is equivalent to --privilege=stapusr.

---use-server[=HOSTNAME[:PORT] | =IP_ADDRESS[:PORT] | =CERT_SERI‐
+--use-server[=HOSTNAME[:PORT] | =IP_ADDRESS[:PORT] | =CERT_SERIAL]

-Specify compile-server(s) to be used for compilation
+Specify compile-server(s) to be used for compilation and/or

-and/or in conjunction with --list-servers and
+in conjunction with --list-servers and --trust-servers (see

-supplied, then the default in unprivileged mode (see
+default in unprivileged mode (see --privilege) is to select

-trusted as SSL peers and as module signers and currently
+compatible servers which are trusted as SSL peers and as

-online.
-Otherwise the default is to select compatible
+module signers and currently online.
+Otherwise the default

-servers which are trusted as SSL peers and currently on‐
+is to select compatible servers which are trusted as SSL

-which case a list of servers is accumulated in the order
+more than once, in which case a list of servers is accumu‐

+lated in the order specified.
+Servers may be specified by

 specified.
-Servers may be specified by host name, ip ad‐

-is useful for accessing servers which are not on the local
+This is useful for accessing servers which are

-network or to specify a particular server.
+not on the local network or to specify a particular server.

 IP addresses may be IPv4 or IPv6 addresses.